deepusnath/jukebox-1/README.rst

 Now it's time to configure the jukebox

+1. Create the database in MySql
+2. Edit your database credentials in settings
-1. Enter admin credentials and select authentication providers
+3. Enter admin credentials and select authentication providers
-2. Create the database
-3. Index your music
+4. Index your music

 That's all

+After Updating your database credentials in settings run this commands

 ::